-I never hear the questions directly but rather trickling down from someone close to me, so I was instantly a little bothered that people might be asking Rob these things which could make him feel insecure.
+I never hear the questions directly but rather trickling down from someone close to me, so I was a little bothered that people might be asking Rob these things which could make him feel insecure.

 Yes.
 I post pictures of my abs and glutes on IG to show progress of prep and what changes are happening.
-It’s not meant to be sexual, but to educate and give a “behind the scenes” look at what happens to the body during the process and document how I am feeling.
+It’s not meant to be sexual, but to educate and give a “behind the scenes” look at what happens to the anatomy of a body during the process and document how I am feeling.

 Yes.
 I wear a tiny bikini, but this is a sport meant to show muscle tie-ins and showcase the body as a machine.
 I understand why some people might be concerned that Rob feels uncomfortable with that.